aj-phillips/Blender-Timelapse-Tool/README.md

 Version numbers are used as tags to mark specific releases in this repository.
 Each tag corresponds to a stable release of the project.
 Here's how the version tags work:

 - `vMAJOR.MINOR.PATCH`: We use version tags like `v1.0.0` to denote stable releases.
 These tags indicate that the project reached a stable state at that version.
-- `latest`: A `latest` tag will not be used to denote the most recent build.
-Instead, specific version tags will be used to ensure stability and compatibility.

 ### How to Use Tags